-A lot of websites mention that Zyflamend can help back pain.
-It might, but I found no studies of Zyflamend and back pain.
+A lot of websites mention this supplement can help back pain.
+It might, but no conclusive evidence on back pain could be located.
 If Zyflamend reduces inflammation, it might indeed have an effect on helping to heal some types of muscular back pain but as or now, other than testimonials, there isn't any good proof either way.

 Zyflamend Research Summary

 Here is a summary of the Zyflamend research I was able to locate

 |2016 Maintenance Therapy Containing Metformin and/or Zyflamend for Advanced Prostate Cancer: A Case Series,||Case report of 4 men with prostate cancer|

 |2014 Zyflamend, a polyherbal mixture, down regulates class I and class II histone deacetylases and increases p21 levels in castrate-resistant prostate cancer cells||Test tube study|